yskim308/reinforcement-learning/1.Policy-Evaluation/README.md

         x, y = state
         return False
 ```
-First, the constructor sets the width and height of the grid to the the specified wwidth and height by the constants `HEIGHT = 5` and `WIDTH = 5`
+First, the constructor sets the width and height of the grid to the the specified width and height by the constants `HEIGHT = 5` and `WIDTH = 5`

 The method is_terminal will return false as long as we do not reach the terminal state.
 Next we have to create the method for interaction.
 First, the method will receieve an input state and action where state[0] and state[1] are the x and y positions of the state. action[0] and action[1] indicates the action to take (which direction the agent should move)